Radinax/my-programming-blog/src/content/blog/from-zero-to-hero-building-your-own-result-type-in-typescript-part-1.md

 ---
-title: 'From Zero to Hero: Building Your Own Result Type in TypeScript – A Rust-Inspired Adventure'
+title: 'From Zero to Hero: Building Your Own Result Type in TypeScript – A Rust-Inspired Adventure - Part 1'
 description: "In this blog post, we'll explore the creation of a custom Result type in TypeScript, drawing inspiration from Rust's error-handling approach.
 Learn how to elegantly manage errors and successes in your code, enhancing the reliability of your TypeScript projects while following a Rust-inspired path."
 category: typescript
 pubDate: '2023-10-26'